techidaily/site-games-able/source/_posts/fleeting-online-realms-a-reason-for-concern.md

  Long-running game servers are few and far between, although Furcadia’s servers have been up and running for 30 years.
 The majority of very popular server-backed games have only been around for the last decade or so, and are still running, with large customer bases.

  Fortnite’s servers have been running for seven years now and there’s no sign of the game being shuttered anytime soon.
-The original[Minecraft: Bedrock Edition](https://findmcserver.com/server/lifeboat) server has been up since 2013.
+The original [Minecraft: Bedrock Edition](https://findmcserver.com/server/lifeboat) server has been up since 2013.

  Meanwhile, the Wii U Super Mario Maker server lasted for just under 9 years.
 Sony’s LittleBigPlanet 3 lasted for almost 10 years, although its servers were plagued by problems resulting from hacks and mods.

- The Overwatch 1 servers lasted just six years, and[the game is now officially dead](https://gamerant.com/overwatch-servers-shutdown-status-offline/) .
+ The Overwatch 1 servers lasted just six years, and [the game is now officially dead](https://gamerant.com/overwatch-servers-shutdown-status-offline/) .
 But that decision was simply to make way for the game’s sequel.
 Generally, a game server stays up for at least as long as a console generation.
 Publishers could argue that anything beyond this is a sign of goodwill.

 ## What Happens When Servers Shut Down?